 If you have older children you might also be interested in reading the posts in the Free Range Parenting category which includes stuff about playing out and managing boredom.

-Being back at school, especially after such a ling break, is a bit of a shock to the system for all of us.
-Lots of children are coming out of school in foul moods which is no fun for them or us as parents.
-Here are my top 5 tips on how to deal with […]
+Being back at school, especially after such a long break, is a bit of a shock to the system for all of us.
+Lots of children are coming out of primary school in foul moods which is no fun for them or us as parents.
+Here are my top 5 tips on how to deal […]

 If you’re regular reader, you’ll know that I’ve had my regrets about not delaying school entry for my summer born son.
 For him, it’s had a big impact on his experience of school, both academically and socially.
 However, there are plenty of parents who have had different experiences of a summer born child starting school not long […]